A meditation community for all people who seek to manifest the values and principles of the Buddha in their daily lives.

 History

 By 1996 the group had grown too large to meet in a home and sought space to accommodate greater attendance.
-Through friendships with the leadership of the Unitarian Universalist Church of San Francisco (UUSF), the group was able to rent space for a regular weekly meeting.
-As the years have gone by, attendance at the weekly Sunday meeting has grown, often reaching 175 or more each night.
-An additional Wednesday night meeting, taught by Pam Weiss, was added in 2007, and now attracts 15-30 members each week.
-To address the interests of this growing community, a number of retreats and class series have been added.
-These also allow a growing number of teachers associated with the group to offer instruction in meditation, teachings related to topics that expand students’ knowledge and understanding of the historical teachings of the Buddha, and other opportunities for deepening their practice.
+Through alliance with the Unitarian Universalist Church of San Francisco (UUSF), the group was able to rent space for a regular weekly meeting.
+As the years went by, attendance at the weekly Sunday meeting grew considerably.
+An additional Wednesday night meeting, taught by Pamela Weiss, was added, and retreats and class series have been hosted over the years.
 The growing needs and potential of the community sparked the intention for finding our own space and creating an urban Insight center where sits, classes, and retreats can be offered 7 days a week.
+This vision remains, and is now shared with the allied sanghas and teachers that comprise the SFInsight Dharma Center.